mrtonks/encode-ai-final-project/README.md

 # Character designer (CS)
 Welcome to the Character Designer project.
-This tool leverages AI models to help users create detailed and personalized characters.
-Whether you're a developer, illustrator, writer or a gamer, our tool simplifies the character creation process by generating character images and backstories based on your inputs.
+Character Designer is a fine-tuned generative AI tool designed to assist users in creating detailed and high-quality personalized characters.
+Through user research, we identified that our primary users are illustrators, developers, and creatives working in the gaming industry.
+Our survey revealed that 62.5% of participants found conceptualizing traits and backstories to be the most time-consuming aspect of character creation.

+Our tool addresses this by streamlining the character creation process, generating both character images with image stabilization and narrative backstories through text generation based on user inputs.
+By fine-tuning the AI with data from trending games, Character Designer ensures the delivery of high-quality images and narratives, helping users bring their creative visions to life efficiently.

 # Features
 - **Character Image Generation:** create unique character images using AI, with options to customize various physical traits, image style providing description.